-And, if you’re keen to learn about how to use PR, then you’ve landed in the right place!
+And, if you’re keen to learn about Public Relations (aka PR) and how it can help you attract more photography clients, then you’re in the right place!

 This round-up is a guide to what you need to know.
-It contains links to all the articles I have written about PR (and is regularly updated), so it’s a great one to bookmark and keep referring back to.
+It contains links to many PR-related articles, so it’s a great one to bookmark and keep referring back to.

-I cover many topics related to PR and media relations, including the very basics of ‘What is PR?’ right through to practical tips and free tools that you can use to generate press coverage for you and your business.
+I cover many topics related to PR and media relations, including the very basics of ‘What is public relations?’ right through to practical tips and free tools that you can use to generate press coverage for you and your business, starting today!

 I hope you find these articles useful.
-And if you do, and you’d like to receive these are more PR and marketing tips in your inbox approximately every fortnight, then also sign up for my ‘Content Connection’ newsletter.
+If you do, and you’d like to receive PR and marketing tips from me, then also sign up for my ‘Content Connection’ emails.

 I believe that you should have both a content and a PR strategy.
-And, that you should be focussing on both content creation and public/media relations in your overall marketing efforts.
+And, that you should be focussing on both content creation and public/media relations in your photography marketing.